Mental Health Facilities Wheaton, IL

 Adolescent Growth - 6.1 miles from Wheaton, IL

-Adolescent Growth is a mental health facility in Lombard, IL, located at 19 West 706 13th Place, 60148 zip code area.
-Adolescent Growth provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Adolescent Growth provides couples/family therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
-Adolescent Growth also supports people requiring dual diagnosis treatment, patients with eating disorders and children/adolescents with serious emotional disturbance.
-Additional services offered by Adolescent Growth consist of diet and exercise counseling, family psychoeducation and education services.
+Adolescent Growth is a mental health treatment center in Lombard, Illinois, located at 19 West 706 13th Place, part of the 60148 zip code.
+Adolescent Growth provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
+Adolescent Growth also offers behavior modification, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
+Adolescent Growth supports patients with eating disorders, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Adolescent Growth also provides family psychoeducation, education services and diet and exercise counseling.

 Learn More